* Euro falls as Deutsche Bank sours sentiment

 * Deutsche Bank shares hit record lows, down 5 pct

 * Yen on track to post 3 straight quarters of gains

-LONDON, Sept 30 (Reuters) - The euro dropped to a two-month low against the safe-haven Swiss franc and lost ground broadly on Friday, as concerns about the health of Deutsche Bank weighed on the single currency and undermined risk appetite across global markets.
+LONDON, Sept 30 (Reuters) - The euro lost ground broadly on Friday as concerns about the health of Deutsche Bank weighed on the single currency and undermined risk appetite across global markets.

-The latest lurch came after Bloomberg reported that a number of hedge funds that clear derivatives trades with Deutsche had withdrawn some excess cash held at the lender, which has dropped to fourth in overall rankings as a currency trader.
+The latest lurch in Deutsche Bank shares came after Bloomberg reported that a number of hedge funds that clear derivatives trades with Deutsche had withdrawn some excess cash held at the lender, which has dropped to fourth in overall rankings as a currency trader.